 How insurance works if your car is totaled

-No one can predict an incident happening that would cause significant damage to your vehicle, but it can help to be prepared with the right coverage.
-If you've gotten into a collision or had something happen to your car where it’s deemed a write-off, check out the information below to help you better understand what it means and how the insurance process works.
+While no one can predict an incident happening that would cause significant damage to their vehicle, it can help to be prepared with the right coverage.
+If you've been in a collision or had an insurable loss that's resulted in your car being classified as a write-off, check out the information below to help you better understand what that means and how the insurance process works.

 What is a total loss?